Capsule endoscopy: Procedure

+Doctor observing the Capsule Endoscopy recorder.

+A capsule endoscopy data recorder worn by a patient during the procedure.

 Capsule endoscopy requires a number of different preparatory procedures to ensure clear images are taken of a patient's gastrointestinal tract for an accurate diagnosis of disease.
 There are various types of capsule endoscopes, but for a generalized description, one can assume the most common setup requires the capsule, sensor array, storage unit, and computer system being used.
 First, a patient will need to have the sensor array placed on their abdomen with a recording unit worn as a belt.
 The patient may be asked to stay at the hospital or return home depending on the start time.
 Next, the pill must be swallowed by the patient.
 After approximately 8 hours the sensor array can be removed and returned to a physician.
 The capsule will be excreted through regular bowel movements.

 During the procedure, there are a number of different policies to follow.
 A patient should only drink clear liquids for the first two hours after swallowing the pill and may eat after 4 hours.
 MRI studies, ham radios, metal detectors, and strenuous physical activity should all be avoided.
 Additionally, all external equipment must be kept dry.